+- 1. Request Advanced Life Support assistance.
+DO NOT delay transport.
+Refer immediately to BLS Protocols #410 (Anaphylaxis), #401 (Respiratory Distress/failure), or #415 (Shock), as appropriate.

+- 2. Move the patient to the ambulance with minimal patient movement, i.e., on a stretcher or wheeled stair chair.

+- 3. Do not attempt to capture the envenomating animal (snake, scorpion, spider, etc.) nor remove the venom with suction devices.

-- 1. Insect stings:
+- 4. Insect stings:

 - a.
 Remove stinger by scraping.

 - b.
 Cover with a sterile dressing.

 - c.
 Apply cold compresses to the site.

-- 2. Marine:
+- 5. Marine:

 - a.
 Remove stinging bristles by patting the area with adhesive tape, then wipe with alcohol.

 - b.
 Remove stinging spine.

-- c.
-Cover with a sterile dressing.
+- Cover with a sterile dressing.